 Social Worker & Psychotherapist

 I will assist you in your journey towards recovery as well assist you to manages anxiety, depression and other acute symptoms of mental health.
-Through therapy you can heal and learn new ways to regulate emotional, have more balanced thinking and lead a more productive and happier lifestyle.
+Through therapy, you can heal and learn new ways to regulate emotions, have more balanced thinking and lead a more productive and happier lifestyle.
 Feel free to contact me to assist you in your journey of healing, recovery and self-discovery.